 Koh Khai Nai, Khai Nai Island and Koh Khai Nok

-Koh Khai is a group of famous tiny islands just 15 minutes speedboat ride from Phuket east coast.
-There are 3 islands: Koh Khai Nai, Koh Khai Nui and Koh Khai Nok, but their names get a little confusing, especially once you know that ‘Koh’ means ‘Island’ in Thai.
+Koh Khai is a group of famous tiny islands just 15 minutes speedboat ride from Phuket’s east coast.
+There are three islands: Koh Khai Nai, Koh Khai Nui and Koh Khai Nok, but their names get a little confusing, especially once you know that ‘Koh’ means ‘Island’ in Thai.

-Two of them (Koh Khai Nai, Koh Khai Nok) have become popular for their superb sandy beaches and incredibly clear water where a swarm of colourful and friendly fish come to swim around you.
+Two of them (Koh Khai Nai and Koh Khai Nok) have become popular for their superb sandy beaches and incredibly clear water where a swarm of colourful and friendly fish come to swim around you.
 Such landscape makes incredible photos to take back home, but you must remember that feeding the fish is strictly forbidden: What seems to be an innocent gesture or even a nice thing to do for the fish translates into an ecological catastrophe.
 Worst of all: feeding bread or anything to the hungry fish has become illegal, and you could be arrested for it!

 Koh Khai Nai and Koh Khai Nok are the most popular because of their postcard-white beaches peppered with beach chairs and umbrellas where you can sit and relax for the day.
 The islands even have small bars where you can buy your soft drinks, coconuts or beer, such as Ratree Beach Bar and the unavoidable Reggae bar.

-Getting there is relatively easy since most tour companies offer this tour as a half-day or even better, as part of a trip around the bay that usually include some kayaking as well.
+Getting there is relatively easy since most tour companies offer this tour as a half-day or, even better, as part of a trip around the bay that usually includes some kayaking as well.
 Ask at your hotel counter or any street travel agent, it’s very easy as they all have it on their list.